leganux/ZeroAPIBackend/README.md

 - Delete a Record by ID:
     - DELETE /api/:table/:id
         - Description: Delete a record by its ID from the specified table.

+- Get statistics like mean, mode, avg, etc of a field:
+    - GET /api/:table/statistics?select=< fields comma separed >
+        - Description: gets statisctics from a column in query

 ### Query parameters